lambdaclass/cairo-vm_in_go/README.md

 * HINT E: Prints the value of n (3), then used the ExitScope operation (Scopes = [{n: 5}])
 * HINT F: Prints the value of n (5)

-Now that we know how execution scopes work, lets implement them:
+Now that we know how execution scopes work, implementig them s quite simple:

-We have a stack (represented as a slice), of maps that connect a varaible's name, to its value, accepting any kind of variables as value
 ```go
 type ExecutionScopes struct {
 	data []map[string]interface{}
 }
 ```
+We have a stack (represented as a slice), of maps that connect a varaible's name, to its value, accepting any kind of variables as value

 We should also note that when creating an `ExecutionScopes`, it comes with one initial scope (called main scope), which can't be exited